LSped/asreview-insights-metrics-comparability-main/README.md

 ## Ouput

-The TP, FP, TN, FN and the TNR are added to the existing output files.
+The TP, FP, TN, FN and the TNR are added to the existing metrics output files.

-- metrics_sim_*dataset_x.json
+- `metrics_sim_*dataset_x.json`
-- data_metrics.csv
+- `data_metrics.csv`
-- data_metrics.xlsx
+- `data_metrics.xlsx`

-### Access
+### Access files

 #### Folder
-The JSON metrics output above can be accessed in the folder structure: output/simulation/dataset/metrics/metrics_sim_dataset_x.json
+The JSON metrics output (metrics_sim_*dataset_x.json) can be accessed in the makita folder structure: output/simulation/dataset/metrics/metrics_sim_dataset_x.json

-The metrics output above can be accessed in EXCEL/CSV format in the folder structure: output/tables/data_metrics.csv Here the metrics for all datasets are shown.
+The excel/csv metrics output can be accessed in the folder structure: output/tables/data_metrics.csv Note, in the excel and csv the metrics are shown for all datasets (in the data folder).

 ### Command line